The Amazing Health Benefits of Safe Sun Exposure

 The sulphated form of vitamin D offers the protection from cancer.
 It strengthens your immune system.
 It protects you from cardiovascular disease.
 It’s good for your brain.
 It helps depression.

-The natural vitamin D3 is not toxic, so you have to very large doses to experience side effects.
+The natural vitamin D3 is not toxic, so you'll need very large doses to experience any side effects.

 It's a good idea to have your skin checked once a year by a dermatologist not so much because you've been on a trip down to the South beaches, but because more and more studies shows that, while it remains important to monitor our sun exposure, what is really destroying our natural relationship with the sun, lies in our exposure to chemicals that destroys our immune systems.
 Below a few examples.
 For further info read here.